agnosto/fansly-scraper/README.md

 The program will automatically move/download an example config into the config path from either the current directory or the github repo respectively, you will need to edit the config to run the program.

-[ffmpeg](https://ffmpeg.org/) is not needed, but for potentially saving higher quality videos it is required.
+⚠ [ffmpeg](https://ffmpeg.org/) is not needed for content saving, but for livestream recording and potentially saving higher quality videos, it is required.

 ## Installing the program